surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.9.1-b.1 =
+= 6.10.0-b.1 =

 (2019/10/25) Added a new "Google Website Verification ID" option.
-Updated the Schema Person markup to hash the '@id' string.
+Updated the Schema Person markup to hash the '@id' string URL.

 = 6.9.0 =